DavidHe1127/Mr.He_HandBook/frontend/react/hooks.md

 ```

 ### useCallback
-For better performance. i.e avoid creating new func repeatedly.
+For better performance. i.e avoid creating new func repeatedly which causes unnecessary re-rendering of child component which accepts the callback as a prop.
 Put deps in the array as the 2nd argument, when you access them from inside the func.

 ```js
 const { setNav } = props;